Michaelg22/Michaelg22/README.md

 ### Hi there 👋
 This is Michael.

-🔭 I’m currently working on mysql connector
+🔭 I’m currently working on a mysql connector

 🌱 I’m currently learning java and phyton